Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Experimentation

-When comparing the performance of the models on the in-domain development set and the out-of-domain {\it Ruznamçe} test set, a significant disparity emerges.
-The best-performing model achieves an F1 score of only 61.91 on the {\it Ruznamçe} test set, compared to 91.21 on the development set—a difference of nearly 30 points.
-This considerable gap can be attributed to the temporal and contextual variations inherent in the sentences of these datasets, which originate from distinct historical periods.
-While the sentences in the HisTR dataset are sourced from a 19th century periodical, the {\it Ruznamçe} test set originates from 17th century legal documents.
-The models' mediocre performance on the {\it Ruznamçe} test set highlights the need for new methods and the development of more comprehensive datasets to enable effective NER tagging of historical Turkish texts across diverse domains and time periods.
+The {\it Ruznamçe} test set is highly divergent linguistically from the rest of the HisTR dataset, as elaborated in Section~\ref{subsec:HistTR}.
+From Table~\ref{results-ner}, our first observation is the dramatic performance drop across all models.
+The best-performing model (\texttt{BERTurk+Milliyet+HisTR}) achieved an F1 score of 58.84 on this test set, while fine-tuning BERTurk only on MilliyetNER yielded a very similar performance (F1 = 57.58).
+The substantial performance improvement observed in the development set when incorporating HisTR into fine-tuning is not reflected when the test data differs significantly from the sentences in the HisTR training portion.
+This notable gap can be attributed to the temporal and contextual variations inherent in the datasets, which originate from distinct historical periods.
+While the sentences in the HisTR dataset are sourced from a 19th-century periodical, the {\it Ruznamçe} test set consists of 17th-century legal documents.

+The worst-performing model in the development set, TURNA, outperforms the best mBERT configuration by approximately 4 points on the out-of-domain {\it Ruznamçe} test set, although it still lags behind all BERTurk configurations.
+These results suggest that TURNA’s domain adaptation capability is stronger than that of mBERT.
+In addition, TURNA exhibits the highest precision among all models, but it has the worst recall.

+From these results, we can claim that the mediocre performance of all models on the {\it Ruznamçe} test set underscores the need for new methods and the development of more comprehensive datasets to enable effective NER tagging of historical Turkish texts across diverse domains and time periods.